Easy Crab Salad Recipe

 Crab salad in sushi is often made the same way as described in our recipe below.
 Sometimes it is chopped up more for easier rolling.
 Sometimes only the crab sticks are used.

 Celery and shallots are the most common vegetables that go with crab salad.
-Though technically fruits, avocado, and cucumber also go well with crab salad.
+Fruits, avocado, and cucumber also go well with crab salad.

 What is imitation crab made of?